-In capital management, the Company strives to ensure the continuity of its operations while at the same time it aims to increase profit by using the balance of debt and shareholder's equity in the most efficient manner.
-The company monitors the capital using the debt/total capital ratio.
-This ratio is calculated by dividing net
+In capital management, the Group strives to ensure the continuity of its operations while at the same time it aims to increase profit by using the balance of debt and shareholder's equity in the most efficient manner.

-The company monitors the capital using the debt/total capital ratio.
+The group monitors the capital using the debt/total capital ratio.
 This ratio is calculated by dividing net debt by total capital.
 Net debt is calculated by deducting cash and cash equivalents from the total debt amount (including trade and other payables as shown in the balance sheet).
 The total capital is calculated by adding up the equity and net debt as shown in the balance sheet.